Some components of the bike need to be checked regularly.

 Brake pads are an important part of your bike and ensure that you can always drive in safe conditions.

 It is recommended to check them every 1000 km or as soon as you feel a loss of braking strength or a creaky noise.
-We advise you to ask one of our Service Partners to check them.

 Please have a look at the difference in appearance between a new brake pad (left) and a worn out one (right):

 Here is a tutorial which explains how to replace them.
-Or see one of our Service Partners and they can replace the pads for you.

 To ensure there’s no freeplay in your saddle fixation, the seat post bolts and clamp must be tight.
 Here is a quick check to avoid any potential accidents on the road.